 Financial assets of the Bank comprise cash and balances with banks, deposits with banks and other financial institutions, investments held for trading, non-trading investments, loans and advances, interest receivable and other assets.
-Financial liabilities of the Bank comprise deposits from banks and other financial institutions, due to banks and other financial institutions, due to banks and other financial institutions, due to banks and other financial institutions.
+Financial liabilities of the Bank comprise deposits from banks and other financial institutions, due to banks and other financial institutions, due to customers, interest payable and other liabilities.